galius/gcd_project/CodeBook.md

 **-std(): Standard deviation**

-The complete list of variables of each feature vector is available in 'features.txt' All variables mentioned above are normalized and bounded within [-1,1].
+The complete list of variables of each feature vector is available in 'features.txt'.
+**All variables mentioned above are normalized and bounded within [-1,1].**

 ## Methodology